 Myelodysplastic syndrome with multilineage dysplasia - Two or three blood cell types are abnormal, with low numbers of at least 2 types of blood cell types.

 Myelodysplastic syndrome with ringed sideroblasts - Red blood cells in the bone marrow contain a ring of excess iron around the nucleus known as ring sideroblasts.
 The white blood cell and platelet counts are usually normal.

-Myelodysplastic syndrome associated with isolated del chromosome abnormality - Low numbers of red blood cells with specific mutation (deletion of 5q chromosome) in their DNA.
+Myelodysplastic syndrome associated with isolated del chromosome abnormality - Low numbers of red blood cells with a specific mutation (deletion of 5q chromosome) in their DNA.